finbourne/luminesce-sdk-python/sdk/docs/SqlDesignApi.md

     # Create an instance of the API class
     api_instance = api_client_factory.build(SqlDesignApi)
-    body = @keysToCatalog = values('Portfolio/3897-78d4-e91c-26/location', 'PortfolioLocation', false, '');
- @config = select column1 as [Key], column2 as Name, column3 as IsMain, column4 as Description from @keysToCatalog; select * from Sys.Admin.Lusid.Provider.Configure where Provider = 'Lusid.Portfolio' and Configuration = @config; # str | SQL query to attempt to generate the inlined properties design object from (optional)
+    body = @keysToCatalog = values('Portfolio/3897-78d4-e91c-26/location', 'PortfolioLocation', false, '');\n @config = select column1 as [Key], column2 as Name, column3 as IsMain, column4 as Description from @keysToCatalog; \n select * from Sys.Admin.Lusid.Provider.Configure where Provider = 'Lusid.Portfolio' and Configuration = @config; # str | SQL query to attempt to generate the inlined properties design object from (optional)

     try:
         # uncomment the below to set overrides at the request level